discrete-notes/discrete-notes.github.io/_posts/2022-12-12-thanking-reviewers.md

 Of course it is a bit strange when you want to thank the judge: they just do their job, and it looks suspicious to try to thank them.
 But reviewers are not judges:
-two reviews with the same decision can be very different: one just saying "yes, ok, interesting" and the other highlighting aspects that are a bit too hidden, listing typos, suggesting simpler proofs, etc. And sometimes a negative review is worth much more than a positive one.
+two reviews with the same decision can be very different, one just saying "yes, ok, interesting" and the other highlighting missing pieces of the story, giving meaningful pointers to references (without saying "please cite my papers"), listing typos, suggesting simpler proofs, etc. And sometimes a negative review is worth much more than a positive one.
 See [this tweet](https://twitter.com/JukkaSuomela/status/1095251485737345024).